 Now, this doesn’t mean you have to sacrifice your vision, creativity, or brand signature.
 It simply means you must find your tribe and home in on what they will look forward to wearing.

 Coinciding with knowing your customer is creating the brand signature that sets your fashion collection apart from the rest.
 What you pick will depend heavily on the demographic you market to.

-Whatever it is you decide, be sure that you have done your research on trends.
+Whatever you decide, be sure that you have done your research on trends.
 Look to the major runway shows, competitor lookbooks, and social media feeds, as well as message boards and relevant social media fashion influencers that will speak to your audience.

 Quality is Key

 The success of many brands in the fashion industry, of which there is hefty competition, hinges on quality control.
-You’re going to want a flawless fit, top-notch materials, a keen sense for creating unique or useful details, and the ability to do those things again and again.
+You’re going to want a flawless fit, top-notch materials, a keen sense for creating unique or valuable details, and the ability to do those things again and again.

 As an independent label considering a relationship with TEG, your model customer likely prefers slow fashion over fast fashion.
 Where their garments are made, how their garments are made, and who makes their garments are all factors in setting your brand apart, as well as in operating morally and ethically.

 You’ll be happy to know that we provide the highest quality in the industry.
 We craft garments based on artisanal practices and perform every aspect of our in-house development and high-end production in our Los Angeles and San Francisco studios.

 Creating a successful fashion collection doesn’t end once the finished product has been delivered.
 Throughout this design process and period, you must be communicating with your target audience.
 One of the very best ways to do this is online.